shotgunsoftware/tk-core/docs/platform.rst

 variables are set and a startup script to load the plugin(s) is registered with the DCC.
 Which mode to use at runtime is controlled by the ``launch_builtin_plugin`` engine configuration setting.
 If the resolved setting value is None or empty, Classic mode is invoked.
 Otherwise, the comma-separated list of plugins will be loaded.
-For either case, the prepare_launch method must assure the paths to ``sgtk`` and any startup files are specified in the ``PYTHONPATH`` environment variable.
-It is also considered good practice to account for the name of a file to open on launch (e.g. SGTK_FILE_TO_OPEN).
+For either case, the :meth:`~SoftwareLauncher.prepare_launch` method must assure the paths to ``sgtk`` and any startup files are specified in the ``PYTHONPATH`` environment variable.
+It is also considered good practice to account for the name of a file to open on launch in the environment (e.g. SGTK_FILE_TO_OPEN).

 .. note:: When setting an environment variable containing the current context value, be sure to use a serialized version of the context to encode login information in the shell.